Tian Yuan Tan 陳靝沅

 China Centre / University College

-I research in four broad areas outlined below, connected by my interests in the contexts of literary production, criticism, and performance in pre-modern China, the various means and forms through which texts survived, and the making of literary history.
+I research in four broad areas outlined below, connected by my interests in the contexts of literary production, criticism, and performance in pre-modern China, the various means and forms through which texts survived and functioned, and the making of literary history.

 (1) Pre-Modern Chinese Literature, Literary History and Historiography